DataDog/datadog-agent-boshrelease/README.md

 ```

 Once a Datadog client is registered in UAA, you are ready to deploy the
 nozzle.
-The instructions here assume you are using the Ruby based Bosh CLI.
+The instructions here assume you are using the Ruby based Bosh CLI and have this deployed on Bosh Lite.

+### If you are using Bosh Lite

 First, update `bosh-lite/stub.yml` with your Datadog API key.
 Note that the
 `client_secret` under the `uaa` section in `properties` will need to match